Data Centers in Shijiazhuang

 Explore Other Markets in China

-Shijiazhuang – Low-Cost Disaster Recovery Hub for North China
+Shijiazhuang – High Performance Resilience for North China

 Network & Connectivity Ecosystem

-Shijiazhuang serves as a critical telecommunications junction for Hebei province, acting as a transit point for traffic flowing into the northern national backbones.
+Shijiazhuang functions as a critical telecommunications junction for Hebei province, acting as a transit point for traffic flowing into national backbones.

-Carrier Density & Carrier Neutrality: Carrier count: over 20 carriers as of September 2025.
-The environment includes major state-owned telcos and regional private fiber operators, providing sufficient diversity for local loops and long-haul transport.
+Carrier Density & Carrier Neutrality: Carrier count: over 20 as of September 2025.
+The environment consists of major state owned telcos and regional private fiber operators, providing sufficient diversity for local loops and long haul transport.

 Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions as of September 2025.
-There are no native on-ramps in the city; however, most providers facilitate private extensions to the massive cloud availability zones in Beijing.
+While native on-ramps are absent in the city, most providers facilitate private extensions to the massive cloud availability zones in Beijing.

 Power Analysis

-Power availability is a primary driver for the data center industry in this region, benefiting from infrastructure built for heavy industry.
+Power availability is a primary driver for the data center industry in this region, benefiting from infrastructure built for heavy manufacturing.

-Average Cost Of Power: Industrial electricity: $0.08/kWh as of June 2025.
-This pricing model offers a notable cost advantage compared to Beijing, making it ideal for power-hungry deployments.
+Average Cost Of Power: Industrial electricity is US$0.08/kWh as of June 2025.
+This pricing model offers a notable cost advantage for power hungry deployments compared to neighboring tier one markets.
 The energy mix consists of approximately 65% fossil fuels and 30% renewables as of June 2025.

-Power Grid Reliability: The local grid is purpose-built to support heavy manufacturing and high-tech industrial zones, utilizing multi-substation support and redundant transmission lines to ensure high uptime.
+Power Grid Reliability: The local grid is purpose built to support high tech industrial zones, utilizing multi-substation support and redundant transmission lines to ensure high uptime as of September 2025.

 Market Access, Business & Tax Climate